MSI: Maximize Support-Set Information for Few-Shot Segmentation: Experiments

 \section{Experiments}

 \textbf{Datasets:} We use three widely used and publicly available datasets for evaluating our method (MSI): PASCAL-$5^i$~\cite{pascal}, COCO-$20^i$~\cite{lin2015microsoft} and FSS-1000~\cite{FSS1000}.
 PASCAL-$5^i$ consists of 20 classes, whereas COCO-$20^i$ has 100 classes and FSS-1000 contains 1000 classes.
 Following previous works~\cite{HSNet,ASNet,VAT2}, we cross-validate using 4 folds for PASCAL-$5^i$ and COCO-$20^i$ and we divide the classes into 4 groups for training and testing.
 Therefore, 5 and 20 classes are used for each fold testing on PASCAL-$5^i$ and COCO-$20^i$, respectively.
 Other remaining classes are used for training.
-For FSS-1000, 1000 classes are divided into 520, 240 and 240 for the training, validation and test.
+For FSS-1000, 1000 classes are divided into 520, 240 and 240 for the training, validation and testing.
 Lastly, in order to evaluate the generalizability of our method, COCO-$20^i$ is used for training, and PASCAL-$5^i$ for testing.
-To avoid class overlapping between training and testing, following previous works~\cite{HSNet,PFENet}, we change the PASCAL-$5^i$ class order for each fold .
+To avoid class overlapping between training and testing, following previous works~\cite{HSNet,PFENet}, we change the PASCAL-$5^i$ class order for each fold.

-\textbf{Implementation details:} We incorporate MSI into three baseline models, HSNet~\cite{HSNet}, VAT~\cite{VAT2}, and ASNet~\cite{ASNet}, and refer to them as HSNet~+~MSI, ASNet~+~MS and VAT~+~MSI.
-The backbones networks, ResNet50~\cite{Resnet} and ResNet101~\cite{Resnet}, are pre-trained on ImageNet~\cite{image_net}, and are used to extract deep features following HSNet, ASNet, and VAT~(features from conv3\_x to conv5\_x before the ReLU~\cite{relu} activation of each layer stacked to form the deep features).
+\textbf{Implementation details:} We incorporate MSI into three baseline models, HSNet~\cite{HSNet}, VAT~\cite{VAT}, and ASNet~\cite{ASNet}, and refer to them as HSNet~+~MSI, ASNet~+~MS and VAT~+~MSI.
+The backbone networks, ResNet50~\cite{Resnet} and ResNet101~\cite{Resnet}, are pre-trained on ImageNet~\cite{image_net}, and are used to extract deep features following HSNet, ASNet, and VAT~(features from conv3\_x to conv5\_x before the ReLU~\cite{relu} activation of each layer stacked to form the deep features).
 No fine-tuning of backbones was performed.
 For a fair comparison with the existing models, we keep their default hyperparameters, as listed in their codebases.
 For VAT training, CATs data augmentation~\cite{data_gug_2} was used and the batch size was reduced due to GPU memory limitations.
 Specifically, the batch sizes 4, 8, and 4 were used for PASCAL-5$^i$~\cite{pascal}, COCO-20$^i$~\cite{lin2015microsoft}, and FSS-1000~\cite{FSS1000} respectively.
-For VAT~+~MSI training, we used the data augmentation used in \cite{data_aug_1, data_gug_2, VAT}.
 No data augmentation was employed for training HSNet~+~MSI and ASNet~+~MSI.

+\textbf{Super-correlation maps for K-Shots$>$1:} Given a query image and K support-set images, we compute SCM for each query-support pair, resulting in K SCMs and K corresponding mask predictions from the model.
+All predictions are summed and normalized by the highest score~\cite{HSNet,ASNet,VAT2}.